Iced Caramel Macchiato (Starbucks-Style at Home)

 Ice does two things:

-• Helps maintain those clean, café-style layers
+• Helps keep up those cafe-style layers clean

 More ice = better macchiato structure.